sagemath/sagewiki_to_gh-2022-10-10/sage-3.2.3.md

 == Build ==

  * Upgrade ATLAS in Sage to version 3.8.2 (Michael Abshoff) -- An update of the ATLAS spkg to the upstream version 3.8.2.
-This upstream version now provides: (1) better detection of Pentium D and E; (2) detect more Core2Duos cores; and (3) properly detect Dunnington cores.
+This upstream version now provides: (1) better detection of Pentium D and E; (2) detect more Core 2 Duo cores; and (3) properly detect Dunnington cores.
 Versions 3.8.x for x < 2 sometimes detect a modern CPU architecture as an older architecture, hence causing a massive blow up in the time it takes to compile ATLAS on systems like Xeon core 2 quad, Itanium 2, and Xeon E5420.

  * Update optional Sage package polymake (Michael Abshoff) -- The updated optional Sage package is polymake-2.2.p5.
 Earlier versions hard coded spkg versions of cddlib and gmp, and could cause polymake to break in Sage versions 3.0.3 and 3.0.4.